Capital Projects

 Amherst Forward supports the development and enhancement of civic infrastructure that meet our community’s needs and expectations.
 We are committed to ensuring that important capital projects benefiting all our children, families, and communities are prioritized and completed in a timely and financially responsible way.
 We also believe that Amherst’s ability to afford several large-scale capital projects at once hinges on our ability to accept state funding when we secure it, and we support the years of hard work and planning that go into soliciting state funds.

-There are four capital projects that have been in public discourse for many years, often referred to as “One Town, One Plan,” which we believe merit development as soon as possible.
+There are four capital projects that have been in public discourse for many years.
 These are the Elementary School Building Project; the Jones Public Library Renovation & Expansion; the Department of Public Works Building; and the South Amherst Fire Station.
 In addition, we believe that our public roadways and sidewalks need regular maintenance and investment to ensure that both residents and visitors can travel safely from one part of Amherst to another on public and private transportation of all kinds.
 More information about our stance on each of these projects can be found below.

 We endorse candidates for elected office who prioritize these capital projects, but these aren’t the only issues we care about.
-Other issues that we consider critical to our progressive ideals and around which we organize our members include: housing affordability for all, broadening our tax base, and protecting open spaces, among other things.
-Read more about our three priorities here.
+Other issues that we consider critical and around which we organize our members include: housing affordability for all, broadening our tax base, and protecting open spaces, among other things.

 Elementary School Building Project